buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.2.0 =
+ * Security Fix:- Unauthorized users should not be able to bulk update media.
+ * Security Enhancement:- Do not allow unauthorized users to view edit screen.
+ * Many code improvements to allow us streamline future developments.
+ * Code refactoring for core, media, widget, shortcodes.
+Added doc comments.
+ * Added filters on media views/gallery views.

 = 1.1.9 =
  * New feature: Allow editing media details inside the lightbox.